 The UN is under threat as the virus destabilises societies.

-Opposing interests between countries will weaken the European Union
+Opposing interests between countries during Covid-19 will weaken the European Union

 EU leaders have already come to major disagreement over notional 'corona bonds', which would share post-crisis debt amongst member states.
 At the heart of this disagreement is the question of sovereignty versus a shared identity.

 The global economy has been strong-armed by the Covid-19 pandemic.
 For better or for worse, Covid-19 will significantly impact economies worldwide.

 The global economy will benefit from Coronavirus vaccinations